From April 2018 to April 2019, the Centers for Medicare & Medicaid Services (CMS) will mail new Medicare cards to all active Medicare beneficiaries.

 Communicate now with health IT vendors

 Your systems must be ready for the MBI to avoid delays in reimbursement, but software changes can take months.
-Prepare now to process MBI claims by testing office systems for the MBI format.
+Prepare now to process MBI claims by testing office systems for the MBI format (PDF).
 If an upgrade is necessary, ask about the timeline.

 Prepare with CMS’ educational resources & tools